A LEADER IN POLICY ANALYSIS AND ADVOCACY

 CNE has been consistently included in the Global Think Tank Report of the University of Pennsylvania.
 CNE has been recognized in the following categories:

 Best Independent Think Tanks

 Top Think Tanks in Central and South America

 Innovative Think Tanks: Think Tanks to Watch

-The 2019 Global Go To Think Tank Index Report was compiled from a list of 8,100 think tanks and the opinions of more than 12,800 journalists, public and private donors and policymakers from around the world.
+The 2020 Global Go To Think Tank Index Report was compiled from a list of 11,175 think tanks and the opinions of 45,000 journalists, public and private donors, and policymakers worldwide.
 Among the parameters used are: leadership, reputation, impact, quality of the faculty and its publications, effectiveness of its management, and financial stability.
 CNE has appeared in the editions of 2013-2018 of the prestigious world report.
 The Lauder Institute report has focused on collecting data and conducting research on think tank trends and the role they play as civil society actors in the policymaking process around the world.